poepoe3060/Database_Projects/Bank_Management_System/README.md

-# Simple Bank Management System
+# Welcome to my Simple Bank Management System
-# Python3.10 and Mysqlon Ubuntu 22.04
+# Python3.10 and Mysql on Ubuntu 22.04

 # Requirement installations
 # Mysql